thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 echo 'npm-debug.log' >> .gitignore
 ```

-You must have a valid `package.json` file in your app's root directory in order for Heroku to know that you are a Node app.
-You can build this json using the `npm init` command.
+Next, create a `package.json` file for your project using NPM.
+This lets Heroku know that this project uses Node.js.

 ```shell
 npm init
 ```

+After you completed the short wizard, create a `Procfile` for your project.
+This lets Heroku know how to start your HTTP server.

 ```
 echo 'web: node server.js' > Procfile
 ```

+To see how Heroku will run your HTTP server, install the `foreman` package using NPM.

 ```shell
 npm install -g foreman
 ```

+And use the `nf` command to start the HTTP server using the command inside the `Procfile`.

 ```shell
 nf start
 ```

+Finally, commit these changes to your repository

 ```shell
 git add .